leonrossi/Image-Processing-SCC0251---Final-project/README.md

   [Witor Matheus Alves de Oliveira](https://github.com/witorMao)

+  We all participate equally in the development of the project by doing most of the times pair coding.

 ## Main objective
 The main objective of this project is to build a program able to recognize letters of a braille text present in an image digitally generated, i.e, given an input image, containing a text in braille, perform the translation to the alphabetic writing system.